PurpurMC/PurpurDocs/mkdocs/Permissions.md

 Purpur adds a few new permission nodes for some of its added features.

-By default **all** of these permissions are for OP users only.
-Any other users will need to be granted the permissions using a permissions plugin.
+By default **all** of these permissions are disabled, no matter if a user has OP.
+Users will need to be granted permissions using a permissions plugin such as [LuckPerms](https://luckperms.net/).

 ## allow.ride.<mob_id&gt;
 Requires [`<mob_id>.ridable`](../Configuration#mobs) to be enabled in purpur.yml